Consteel/manual/docs/manual/14_0_joint-module/14_4_results-and-documentation.md

 <!-- wp:paragraph -->

-The way for creating documentation is the same as in _ConSteel_ main module (see Chapter 11 for more detailed instructions).
+The way for creating documentation is the same as in _ConSteel_ main module [see here for more detailed instructions](../13_0_documentation-2/13_1_the-document-tab.md).

 <!-- /wp:paragraph -->